 - these house plants all require relatively low light – we may not notice it, but our indoor environments lack natural light, which is why so many indoor plants look stressed and gets sick with mildew or bugs even when you have been good with watering!

-The Spathiphyllum cochlearispathum / Peace Lily, has such a beautiful name and never ending flowers, it is also the most effective air purification plant on NASA’s list!
+The Spathiphyllum cochlearispathum / Peace Lily, a very popular indoor plant that has such a beautiful name and never ending flowers, it is also the most effective air purification plant on NASA’s list!
 This little plant from Southern Mexico does require more frequent watering than everything else here.

 Sansevieria javanica / Snake Plant comes from Africa, Madagascar, India or Indonesia.
-This is one of the smallest, grows to only 6″-8″ tall.
+This is one of the smallest indoor plants, grows to only 6″-8″ tall.
 It sends out runners, which can be rooted easily.
 The thick leaves store water, which means if you forget, it is quite forgiving!

-Chlorophytum comosum / Spider Plant is great for brightening up our homes with the beautiful variegated foliage.
+Chlorophytum comosum / Spider Plant is an easy to grow house plant great for brightening up our homes with the beautiful variegated foliage.
 Such a delicate looking plant is surprisingly kill-proof.
 It carries plantlets on the arching flower stems, which can be planted to create a new plant!

-You may also love: A Super Easy Way to grow gorgeous indoor plants in water!
+You may also love: A Super Easy Way to grow gorgeous house plants in water!